- Academic Affairs

-Financial aid awards are disbursed approximately ten days prior to the beginning of each academic term (with the exception of work study, which is paid biweekly).
+Financial aid awards are disbursed approximately 10 days before the beginning of each academic term (with the exception of work study, which is paid biweekly).

 A financial aid calendar, including disbursement dates, can be found here.

 Federal Stafford and private/alternative loan funds are sent to the Student Accounting Office by electronic funds transfer (EFT).
-The student's account will be credited for tuition and fees and any remaining amount will be available as a refund via HigherOne.
-Please note if the student chose a lender who does not utilize EFT, the student must sign the paper check when it arrives at the Student Accounting Office.
+The student's account will be credited for tuition and fees, and any remaining amount will be available as a refund via HigherOne.
+Please note that if the student chose a lender that does not utilize EFT, the student must sign the paper check when it arrives at the Student Accounting Office.

 Tuition Refunds ▾